 Men are now claiming that the summer heat makes their penises swell far above the average size.
 Ask around.
-But experts agree that “Summer Penis” is, in fact, little more than edema of the dick.
+But experts agree that “summer penis” is, in fact, little more than edema of the dick.
 When any part of the body is exposed to heat, the warmth increases blood flow by causing blood vessels to dilate.
 Sure, your penis is swelling, but so are your hands, feet, ankles, and even your partner’s genitals.
-Simply, Summer Penis not going to make a noticeable difference.
-Your penis is not bigger — it’s built to scale.
+And summer penis is not going to make a noticeable difference.
+Your penis is not bigger; it’s built to scale.
 This is a fine thing since size isn’t what makes an attractive penis.

 “It honestly makes so small of a difference you cannot measure it when it comes to length or girth,” Dr. Jamin Brahmbhatt, a Florida-based urologist, told Fatherly.

-It’s important to note that if swelling in any part of the body is painful or goes beyond slight seasonal fluctuation, it could be a symptom of an infection, or even a heart or kidney problem, so always consult with a doctor if concerned.
-Otherwise, there’s really no harm in getting excited about Summer Penis, even if there’s no discernible difference.
-It might even be a good thing, Brahmbhatt says.
+It’s important to note that if swelling in any part of the body is painful or goes beyond slight seasonal fluctuation, it could be a symptom of an infection, or even a heart or kidney problem, so always consult with a doctor if you’re concerned.
+Otherwise, there’s really no harm in getting excited about summer penis, even if there’s no discernible difference in the size of your member.

 This article was originally published on